Revitalizing Community:

-When a talent community outgrew Slack, I was brought in to lead the migration to a custom-built, open-source tool embedded in a proprietary platform.
-The move improved scalability, reduced costs by 80%, and created a foundation for a 100K+ member expansion.
+When a talent community outgrew Slack, I was tasked with overseeing the migration to a custom-built, open-source tool integrated into a proprietary platform.
+This transition enhanced scalability, cut costs by 80%, and laid the groundwork for an expansion to over 100K members.

 My Role

-I researched potential platform vendors and presented my findings to leadership, developed a clear migration strategy for the community team, and ensured a smooth adoption process.
-The goal was to make the transition seamless for users while maintaining engagement levels, and to have a really strong set of user permissions, data visibility and compliance in the backend.
+I researched vendors and presented findings to leadership, developed a migration strategy for the community team, and ensured a smooth adoption process for users while maintaining engagement levels and user permissions.

-I managed complex dynamics with external vendors Slack and RocketChat, coordinating with account leads, customer success managers and engineers, to save the company an additional €48k in hidden rollover costs.
+I managed dynamics with vendors Slack and RocketChat, coordinating with teams to save €48k in rollover costs.

-I also worked closely with product teams to integrate the new platform into the company’s broader ecosystem, ensuring long-term scalability and alignment with business goals.
+I worked with product teams to integrate the new platform into the company’s ecosystem, ensuring scalability and alignment with business goals.

 Launch, impact, results